-It was fortunate that there was no truth to the old saying of "if looks could kill" outside of petty books; because, had there been, then the ceiling of the bedroom would have been completely incinerated by now.
+It was fortunate that there was no truth to the old saying of "if looks could kill" outside of petty books.
+Because, had there been, then the ceiling of the bedroom would have been completely incinerated by now.
 Hidan scrunched his nose up and emitted a scoff.
-He had stared at the bumpy, plain surface so long that his eyes had started to get dry, prompting him to reach up and rub at them.
+He'd stared at the bumpy, plain surface so long that his eyes had started to get dry, prompting him to reach up and rub at them.
 This had become a routine, now.
-Every night, Hidan sat up and stared into nothing with the hope that as long as he kept his eyes open then he wouldn't fall asleep.
+Every night, Hidan sat up and stared into nothing with the hope that as long as he kept his eyes open, he wouldn't fall asleep.
 Every night, that plan also failed, and the same thing ensued.

 Nightmares.
 The same nightmare that had plagued Hidan ever since he was a kid.
-The cold tendrils of memory that sank deep into Hidan's subconscious nearly every time he closed his eyes.
+The cold tendrils of memory that sunk deep into Hidan's subconscious almost every time he closed his eyes.
 Even getting a night or two without dreaming was a victory.
-When the memory was still new, Hidan used to have flashes of the nightmares paint his vision when he closed his eyes; as if the damned thing didn't haunt his slumber enough.
+Back when the memories were still fresh, Hidan used to have flashes of the nightmares paint his vision when he closed his eyes.
+As if the damned things didn't haunt his slumber enough.
 Hidan was someone who preferred to stay busy, always on the move and preoccupying his mind with something.
-Whether it was physical or vocal, as long as he had something to think about then he was happy.
-Why would any jackass choose to let his mind wander off?
+Whether it was physical or vocal, if he had something to think about then he would be just fine.
+Why would any idiot choose to let his mind wander off?

 A groan tumbled past Hidan's lips and he reached up again, covering his face with his hands.
 Perhaps that was part of the reason he and his partner clashed.
 Kakuzu was a man of few words but many nerves to pull, and Hidan seemed to find every single one of them.
-Admittedly, Hidan got a kick from getting a rise out of the old man.
-That was about the only entertainment around this shithole, when Hidan wasn't out and about raising hell elsewhere.
+Admittedly, Hidan got a kick out of getting a rise from the old man.
+That was about the only entertainment around this shit-hole, when Hidan wasn't out raising hell elsewhere.

-Behind his hands, Hidan let his eyelids slip closed when they became too heavy to hold open.
-Behind them, faint images faded in and out of clarity; he wasn't quite out of it enough to sink fully into his subconscious, but just enough for the terrors that lurked in his mind's eye to taunt him.
+Hidan had to let his eyelids slip closed when they became too heavy to hold open.
+Behind them, faint images faded in and out of clarity.
+He wasn't quite out of it enough to sink into his subconscious, but just enough for the terrors that lurked in his mind's eye to taunt him.
 The taste of iron rose up Hidan's throat.
 His stomached lurched in disgust, a sensation that had become all too familiar.

-A sudden hand on Hidan's shoulder snapped him out of the panic he had nearly lapsed into.
+A sudden hand on Hidan's shoulder snapped him out of the panic he had starting lapsing into.
 His body jolted upward with a strained gasp.
-While Hidan struggled to find purchase in reality, a part of him still remained in a world that no longer existed.
+While Hidan struggled to find purchase in reality, a part of him remained in a world that no longer existed.
 When he looked up, Hidan wasn't sure if he should be grateful to see the cause of his awakening.
-"What is it, asshole?"
-The teenager mumbled under his breath, dragging the heel of his palm against one of his irritated eyes.
+"What is it, asshole?" the teenager mumbled under his breath, dragging the heel of his palm against one of his irritated eyes.

-Kakuzu could have easily asked the same question.
+Kakuzu could have asked the same question.
 When he had entered the room, Hidan had looked like he was in a trance.
-Even when Kakuzu had said his name, the boy hadn't responded, and Hidan always responded whether someone had wanted him to or not.
+Even when Kakuzu had said his name, the boy hadn't responded.
+Hidan always responded, whether someone wanted him to or not.
 Kakuzu retracted his hand.
-"I'm not going to have you zoning out tomorrow during our mission.
+"I'm not going to have you zoning out tomorrow during the mission.
 Are you sure you can handle it?"
-Kakuzu trailed off after the question, his mismatched eyes having caught sight of the way Hidan's eyes were reddened and raw.
+Kakuzu trailed off after the question, having caught sight of the way Hidan's eyes looked red and raw.
 He furrowed his brow, but he didn't comment on it.
 His previous question pertained well enough.

-Hidan sniffed indignantly.
+Hidan gave an indignant sniff.
 Trust Kakuzu to only give a shit about this stupid mission.
 Why Hidan even accompanied the older man on these personal jobs was beyond him.
-"I'm fucking fine, alright?
+"I'm fucking fine, all right?
 I can handle a few stupid jackasses out in this dust-land."
 Hidan crossed his arms and turned his glare to the ground beside the bed, searching for a distraction in the wooden floorboards.

 Kakuzu narrowed his eyes.
-As accustomed to Hidan's antics and often volatile moods, there was something off about the teenager tonight.
+As accustomed to Hidan's antics and often volatile moods as he was, there was something off about the teenager tonight.
 Suspicion stirred, but Kakuzu wasn't one to pry into another's business.
 Partner or otherwise, Hidan would be likely to just lash out.
 Instead, Kakuzu chose to leave Hidan be.
 If any problems arose, Kakuzu would deal with them swiftly.
-In the months Kakuzu had known Hidan, he'd become confident that the younger man was capable of handling his own crosses.
+In the months he had known Hidan, he'd become confident that the younger man was capable of handling his own demons.

 Hidan's gaze cut to the side when he felt a strong hand pat his shoulder, but he didn't move until Kakuzu had gotten into his own bed.
-In the darkness of the bedroom, Hidan listened until Kakuzu's breathing had evened out, and even then he continued to focus on the steady sound late into the night.
+In the darkness of the bedroom, Hidan listened until Kakuzu's breathing had evened out.
+Even then, he continued to focus on the steady sound late into the night.
 All too soon, the familiar heaviness returned to his eyelids.
-Hidan had fought many foes in his eighteen years; those bigger, stronger and more experienced.
+Hidan had fought many foes in his eighteen years; those bigger, stronger, and more experienced.
 But, he had never been able to fight sleep.

 His head fell backwards onto the pillow, and just as his eyes had fluttered shut, the monsters came skulking out of the depths.

-In the few seconds between being uncertain of consciousness or unconsciousness, Hidan felt a chill against his clammy skin.
-Panic began to crawl up his throat, but before his body could send a signal to the brain that he needed to get the hell out of here, a voice came crashing through the former peace of sleep.
+There were always a few seconds of being uncertain whether you were awake or not.
+In that time, Hidan felt a chill against his clammy skin.
+Panic began to crawl up his throat.
+Before his body could send a signal to the brain that he needed to get the hell out of here, a voice came crashing through the former peace of sleep.

 "You are a worthless, pathetic excuse of a man!
 I should have cast you out when you were born!
 You're lucky I let your fuckin' mother have you!"
-The man's greasy, brown hair fell into his eyes, giving him an unkempt and almost quite rabid appearance.
-He reached down to grab a handful of Hidan's hair and yanked the child up off of the floor, only to use all of the force he could muster to throw him backwards into the brick fireplace.
+The man's greasy, brown hair fell into his eyes, giving him an unkempt and quite rabid appearance.
+He reached down to grab a handful of Hidan's hair and yanked the child up off the floor, only to use all the force he could muster to throw the boy backwards.
+Hidan landed against the brick fireplace.
 A cry tore out from Hidan's lungs as the brick dug into his skin, cutting him open in some places.
 Pieces of it chipped off and dusted the floor, mixing with fresh and old blood.

-With the wind knocked from him, Hidan collapsed limply on his knees, fighting back the lump welling in his throat.
-He would swallow back any crying, screaming or pleading that wanted to come from him.
+With the wind knocked from him, Hidan collapsed on his knees, limp and fighting back the lump welling in his throat.
+He would swallow back any crying, screaming, or pleading that wanted to come from him.
 Hidan had done enough of that, he had seen his mother do enough of that.
 It never worked.
-Hidan looked up at the monstrous cause for all of this when the sound of boots crunching on debris thumped towards him.
+Hidan looked up at the monster responsible for all this when the sound of boots crunching on debris thumped towards him.

-"Father, wait–" Hidan had barely gotten the words out of his mouth as he was approached.
-The heavy boot connected with his chest and the man used his weight to shove against Hidan's own weight, pushing the boy closer to the licking flames still alive in the fireplace.
+"Father, wait–" Hidan had barely gotten the words out of his mouth as his father approached him.
+The heavy boot connected with his chest and the man used his weight to shove against Hidan's own, pushing the boy closer to the licking flames still alive in the fireplace.
 Pain erupted across Hidan's back as the fire hungrily reached out for his skin and burned several stripes across his back.

 "You think you're in hell now, boy?
 Hell has fire.
 Hell has much worse than you've ever seen!"
-Hidan's father spat in his face before he removed his foot, allowing Hidan to fall forward and brace his weight on the palms of his hands.
-He could do nothing but remain there, shaking and willing the agony eating away at him to go away.
-With every breath, Hidan could feel that he had a broken rib or two, his skin was lacerated and torn open in several places and the fire still lingered on his back even when its touch was no longer there.
-He never asked for this, he never asked for all of this to happen to him.
+Hidan's father spat in his face before he removed the foot, allowing Hidan to fall forward and brace his weight on the palms of his hands.
+He could do nothing but remain there, shaking and willing the agony eating away at him to stop.
+With every breath, Hidan could feel that he had a broken rib or two.
+Lacerations and welts covered his skin, and the fire still lingered on his back even when its touch was no longer there.
+He never asked for this, he never asked for any of this to happen to him.
 Nothing had ever been on his own terms for as long as he had lived under his father's iron fist and boiling hatred.
 This pain was never going to cease.